averbraeck/gscg-design/doc/4-architecture/database-design.md

 - FO4.12 The session administration should present an overview of the sessions with dates and play status
   <br>Not easy right now.
 See NOTE.
 - FO4.13 The session administration should present an overview of the facilitators and players allocated to a session
-  <br>Players are linked to a game sesion and can be easily enumerated.
+  <br>Players are linked to a game session and can be easily enumerated.
 Facilitators are users that have a `game_session_role` with an `edit` allocation.
 Probably the fields `edit` and `view` can be made more explicit.
 See NOTE.
 - FC4.14 The session administrator must be able to login to the portal
   <br>No consequences for database.
 - FC4.15 The session administrator must be able to logout from the portal